FranciscoMed/FutsalDynasty/README.md

 - Async/await for asynchronous operations
 - All player attributes stored on 0-200 scale internally
 - All UI displays show 0-20 scale as whole numbers
+- Zustand stores with subscribeWithSelector for optimized re-renders
+- TanStack Query for all API calls with proper caching
+- Radix UI for accessible, composable components
+- Tailwind CSS with custom utility classes
+- GPU-accelerated animations with CSS transforms

 ## API Documentation